New Zealand Order of Merit: Controversy

 The issue of titular honours would appear whenever honours were mentioned.
 In the lead up to the 2005 general election, Leader of the Opposition Don Brash suggested that should a National-led government be elected, he would reverse Labour's changes and re-introduce knighthoods.

 In 2009, Prime Minister John Key (later to become a Knight Grand Companion himself) restored the honours to their pre-April 2000 state.
 Principal Companions and Distinguished Companions (85 people in total) were given the option to convert their awards into Knighthoods or Damehoods.
 The restoration was welcomed by Monarchy New Zealand.
 The option has been taken up by 72 of those affected, including rugby great Colin Meads.
 Former Labour MP Margaret Shields was one of those who accepted a Damehood, despite receiving a letter from former Prime Minister Helen Clark "setting out why Labour had abolished the titles and saying she hoped she would not accept one".
 Clark's senior deputy, Michael Cullen, also accepted a knighthood.

-Appointments have continued under the Sixth Labour Government of New Zealand, the first time Labour has been in government since 2008.
+Appointments continued when Labour returned to government in 2017 as the Sixth Labour Government.
 The 2018 New Year Honours included seven knights and dames.
-The government has not commented on its position regarding knighthoods and damehoods, but the Prime Minister did specifically congratulate two women on becoming Dames Companion.
+The government did not comment on its position regarding knighthoods and damehoods, but Prime Minister Jacinda Ardern did specifically congratulate two women on becoming Dames Companion.
+On leaving office in 2023, Ardern accepted appointment as a Dame Grand Companion, formally receiving investiture in 2024 from Prince William.